Is Your Website Outdated?

-If your website is outdated, Google may push your website to the bottom of search rankings.
-It may also display incorrectly and can drive off prospective customers.
+If your website is outdated, Google may push it to the bottom of search rankings.
+Your website may also display incorrectly and can drive off prospective customers.

 Website technologies are always changing, but that doesn't mean you have to keep up-to-date with every changing trend.
 However, a website that's over 5 years old can hurt your company in several ways:

-- Very old, deprecated code may display incorrectly in some newer browsers.
+- Very old, deprecated code can cause your website to display incorrectly in newer browsers.

 - Outdated code can confuse search engines, wreaking havoc with your search ranking.